-Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy from Vaccination
+Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD) from Vaccination

-Complex Regional Pain Syndrome (CRPS) is a malfunction of the nervous system that causes long-lasting, severe pain and other symptoms in a part of the body – typically an arm, leg, foot or hand.
+Complex Regional Pain Syndrome (CRPS) is a malfunction of the nervous system that causes long-lasting, severe pain and other problems – symptoms typically occur in the arms, legs, feet or hands.
 CRPS usually affects a part of a body that has previously suffered some sort of injury or traumatic event.
-Triggers of CRPS can be as minor as a vaccine or as serious as a heart attack.
+Triggers of CRPS can be as minor as a vaccine, or as serious as a heart attack.

 Although CRPS is now the official name of this syndrome, it has gone by many other names in the past, which you may have heard at some point.